 The Storyboot School

-Manitobah Mukluks Storyboot Project helps revive the traditional art by creating partnerships with elders and artisans who fashion mukluks and moccasins the traditional way.
-Today, the Storyboot Project has emerged as a global online marketplace where Aboriginal artists showcase their one-of-a-kind mukluks and moccasins and receive 100% of the proceeds.
-The project has grown to include a national Manitobah Mukluks Storyboot School where young Aboriginal people can learn the art of mukluk-making from elders and expert artisans.
+The Manitobah Mukluks Storyboot Project helps revive the traditional art by creating partnerships with elders and artisans who fashion mukluks and moccasins the traditional way.
+Today, the Storyboot Project has emerged as a global online marketplace where Indigenous artists showcase their one-of-a-kind mukluks and moccasins and receive 100% of the proceeds.
+The project has grown to include a national Manitobah Mukluks Storyboot School where young Indigenous people can learn the art of mukluk-making from elders and expert artisans.

 At its inception, the Storyboot Project began with a single Cree artist

-The overall effect is to create a not-for-profit, artisan-run indigenous arts program that helps sustain indigenous craft while providing cross-cultural exchange.
-The project creates an income for the managing artist, educates the next generation of indigenous artists on the art of mukluk-making, creates a forum for cultural exchange, and expands the Storyboot Project’s capacity to create real opportunities and life skills for Aboriginal artists.
+The project has created a not-for-profit, artisan-run Indigenous arts program that helps sustain Indigenous craft while providing cross-cultural exchange.
+The project creates an income for the managing artist, educates the next generation of Indigenous artists on the art of mukluk-making, creates a forum for cultural exchange, and expands the Storyboot Project’s capacity to create real opportunities and life skills for Indigenous artists.